 Judy Pace is an education professor who uses case studies, inquiry projects, and film to challenge students to explore multiple perspectives on issues of educational justice.
 She does qualitative research on classroom teaching and its sociocultural and political dynamics, and her current project examines how teacher educators prepare preservice teachers for teaching controversial issues in divided societies and politically turbulent times.

 Recent articles include “Contained risk-taking: preparing preservice teachers to teach controversial issues in three countries” and “Preparing teachers in a divided society: Lessons from Northern Ireland.”
 Her forthcoming book is titled Hard Questions: Learning to Teach Controversial Issues.
 Professor Pace earned her doctorate of education from Harvard University where she worked on school reform efforts at Project Zero.
-Two of her favorite things are walking on the beach and eating ice cream cones, preferably at the same time.
+Prior to that, she taught in diverse special education and progressive school settings in the Boston area.

 - EdD, Harvard University